-If your child misses class for any reason (such as illness, emergency, weather) please use the appropriate grade level lesson schedule below to determine which lesson to do at home to stay caught up.
+If your child misses class for any reason (such as illness, emergency, weather) please use the grade level lesson schedule you will receive via email at the beginning of the year to determine which lesson to do at home to stay caught up.

 Note that completing make-up work is strongly encouraged for all grades but required for grades 1 and 2.
-Go over the lesson with your child and have them complete the activity pages inside the booklet for that lesson.
-The following week your child should show their catechist the completed activity pages.
+Go over the lesson with your child and have them complete the activity pages inside the booklet for that lesson OR have your child complete the e-Learning lesson online.

 On-Line Home Guide and Other Resources: